The Foundation on the frontline

 Hon.
 Ian Campbell, Chairman Perth Children’s Hospital Foundation

-About the Greenspace
+About the Waalbiirniny Waabiny Boodja

-Greenspace Project Design
+Waalbiirniny Waabiny Boodja Project Design

-Greenspace Design Features
+Waalbiirniny Waabiny Boodja Design Features

-Nature play-space providing a sense of fun and normality away from the sterile hospital environment.
+- Nature-space providing a sense of fun and normality away from the sterile hospital environment.
 Being able to escape the confines of hospital will help achieve a greater sense of wellbeing which is important for maintaining the psychological health of those dealing with childhood illness.

 The design respects, restores and recognises the “healing energy of Country”.
-Noongar themes and storylines interwoven into the design have been developed through direct engagement with the history, stories and culture of the traditional owners.
+Noongar themes and storylines interwoven into the design have been developed through direct engagement with the history, stories and culture of the Traditional Owners.

-Key features include a discovery path called Koodjal Noorn (two snakes), shelter pods honouring the six Noongar seasons, playground cubbies referencing Noongar mia-mias, an interactive play wall incorporating tactile animal and plant totems and a climbing net depicting the web of the trapdoor spider, a unique Aboriginal story connected to King’s Park.
+Key features include a discovery path called Koodjal Noorn (two snakes), shelter pods honouring the six Noongar seasons, playground cubby referencing Noongar mia-mias, an interactive play wall incorporating tactile animal and plant totems and a climbing net depicting the web of the trapdoor spider, a unique Aboriginal story connected to King’s Park.